 You could emulate these masters as you build your portfolio: attach a quote of your own to any image you find particularly evocative.

 You never know what is beneath the fog until the sun chases it away could underscore your shot of a foggy morning, for example.

-Why not become the standout in your photography class by studying the big names in the history of photography?
+Why not become the standout in your photography course London by studying the big names in the history of photography?
 We will start you off with a few!